 Optional Summer Skills Program in June, U13-U19 (See website for registration.)

 Optional team/individual training sessions at our Cascaritas program in July (indoor/outdoor).
 Teams may also do additional training on a team-by-team basis, mostly voluntary.
 Check with your coach.

 College recruitment is taken seriously in the RSL AZ ECNL.
-The older age groups provide professional looking brochures to college coaches attending tournaments and National ECNL events.
-ECNL players submit their profile information for team brochure.
+The older age groups provide professional-looking brochures to college coaches attending tournaments and National ECNL events.
+ECNL players submit their profile information for the team brochure.

 TEAM OFFER / ACCEPTANCE PROTOCOL

 Once you have been contacted by the team coach and given a formal offer, you’ll have 24-48 hours to accept a spot on an ECNL team.
 Upon acceptance, your coach or manager will provide additional information to guide you through the registration process.
-There will be mandatory attendance at a team on boarding meeting the week after tryouts – Monday and Tuesday, May 13 & 14.
+There will be a mandatory meeting the week after tryouts.

 |02/03 Boys||David Shaffer|

 |05 Boys||David Shaffer|

 |08 Boys||Paul Rideout|